ReginaGyimesi/people-safety-app-server/README.md

     ├── 01-extract_scot.R

-This file extracts the scottish recorded crimes with the help of [opendatascot](https://github.com/DataScienceScotland/opendatascot) package and the local authority codes are with their names ([2011 Data Zone Lookup](https://statistics.gov.scot/data/data-zone-lookup)).
+This file extracts the Scottish recorded crimes with the help of [opendatascot](https://github.com/DataScienceScotland/opendatascot) package.
+The local authority codes are joined with their names with the help of [2011 Data Zone Lookup](https://statistics.gov.scot/data/data-zone-lookup).

     ├── 02-clean_scot.R